 - Peer mentors coordinate a small mentorship group of 6-8 incoming freshmen and are paired with one faculty or staff mentor.
 Mentorship groups are invited to attend an array of pre-planned events by our staff.

 - Peer Mentors are matched with faculty and staff mentors based on information received in their applications.
 We also have many F/S Mentors and Peer Mentors who have met previously and choose to mentor together.
 Mentorship provides a great opportunity for students to get to know a faculty or staff person outside of a classroom or work setting.

 - The Peer Mentor works collaboratively with their Faculty/Staff (F/S) Mentor to provide support and encouragement to assigned Mentees and is supported by an assigned Communication Coordinator [link to mentorship/About/Communication Coordinator page].
 Our goal is to create memorable and enriching experiences for each Mentee, whether through group activities or one-on-one interactions.

 - A typical Peer Mentor will spend 10-12 hours a month on Mentorship related activities.

 Apply to Be a Peer Mentor

-Applications for 2017 Peer Mentors are accepted December 15th, 2016 through January 20, 2017.
+Applications for 2017 Peer Mentors are now closed.
+Applications for 2018 will go up in December 2017.
 Only online applications will be accepted.
 Peer Mentors are undergraduate students only (rising sophomores, juniors and seniors).
 Mentees in the University Mentorship Program are undergraduate freshmen only.
-You can apply to be a peer mentor here.

 Questions?
 Contact UMMentor@umich.edu